There are tons of EOTech EXPS3 sight reviews out there, but this one is slightly different.

 The EOTech EXPS3 is available in:

-It's the predecessor sighting system that many optics today are trying to replicate and base new designs from it.
+This is the predecessor sighting system that many optics today are trying to replicate and inspire new designs from it.

 You get the durability and great aiming capability, great tactical aesthetics, undeniable real world combat performance track record.